|

 every wildflower that we're familiar with.
 An unofficial list includes

-Baby blue eyes, birds eye gilia, blazing star,
+the following: Baby blue eyes, birds eye gilia, blazing star,

 blue dicks, buckeye, bush lupine, buttercups, chaparral, Chinese